-Xiaoyan Yang is China Mainland national-wide renown art critic and senior curator, he immigrated to Canada in 1999 and then become citizen of Canada.
-In 1987, he had his Master degree of Art history in the Department of Art History, of Guangzhou Academy of Fine Arts, China.
-In 2004, he received his PHD of Architectural Theory and History, in the School of Architecture, of South China University of Technology, China.
+Xiaoyan Yang 楊小彥 is Mainland China national-wide esteem art critic and senior curator, he immigrated to Canada in 1999 and then become citizen of Canada.
+In 1987, he received his Master degree of Art history in the Department of Art History of Guangzhou Academy of Fine Arts, China.
+In 2004, he received his PHD of Architectural Theory and History in the School of Architecture, of South China University of Technology, China.
 Now he is Ph.D.
-Advisor of Sun Yat-Sen University, China, associate Dean of the School of Communication and Design at Sun Yat-Sen University, Sichuan Academy of Fine Arts Chief Master Instructor and Visiting Professor of the New Media Art Department, Guangzhou Academy of Fine Arts Chief Master Instructor and Visiting Professor and etc. He is also the co-founder of Canton-sardine.
+Advisor to Sun Yat-Sen University, China, Master Degree Advisor to Sichuan Academy of Fine Arts, Visiting Professor and Master Degree Advisor to Guangzhou Academy of Fine Arts.
+He is also the co-founder of Canton-sardine.

-Born in 1968, to an artistic family (calligrapher father and pianist mother) in Xiamen, China, grew up in Hong Kong during the 1980s and immigrated to Canada at the age of 19.
+Lam is a visual artist, designer and curator based in Vancouver BC.
+His curatorial interest is primarily rooted in regional West Coast art history, with an emphasis on the development of painting and its avant-garde narrative.
+He moved to Canada from Hong Kong during the 1980s.
 Lam studied design, art history and painting, both in Alberta and British Columbia.
 He is currently practicing painting as his main medium.
 Lam sees art making as an on-going spiritual practice.
 His main subjects are the perception of reality, the meaning of art, and the relationships between time, memory and space.
 Lam lives and works in Vancouver, Canada since 1998.